Chapter 6 Managing Your Data Workflow

 We’re going to use different filenames so that we keep old versions.
 We can specify a different workflow name (other than Drakefile) with the

 -w option.
 Let’s run Drake once more:

-Our very first workflow is already saving us time because Drake detects that the step was not need to be executed again.
+Our very first workflow is already saving us time because Drake detects that the step was not required to be executed again.
 However, we can do much better than this.
 This workflow has three shortcomings that we’re going to address in the next section.